-Candlewick Press seeks an editorial assistant to provide variable levels of administrative and editorial support to two executive editors and to the editorial department.
+Candlewick Press seeks an editorial assistant to provide variable levels of administrative and editorial support to the Director of Editorial Operations/Editorial Director, as well as occasional back-up support for two off-site Executive Editors.

 - Liaise with authors, manage author changes at various stages of a book's development.